Chardonnay Curran: Rio Ave FC

-On August 20, 2025, she signed with Rio Ave FC in the Campeonato Nacional Feminino (also known as Liga BPI), the top women's professional league in Portugal.
+On August 20, 2025, she signed with Rio Ave in the Campeonato Nacional Feminino (also known as Liga BPI), the top women's professional league in Portugal.

 International career

 Curran has been called in to camps with United States youth teams.
 In 2018, she was summoned to an under-20 camp in the lead-up to the 2018 FIFA U-20 Women's World Cup.

+On March 11, 2026, Curran received approval from FIFA to switch her international allegiance to the Philippines.

+Personal life

+Curran is of Samoan, Filipino, Irish and German descent.
+She is the daughter of Marie and Joe Curran, and has three sisters, Charis, Charity and Charissa.